 My personal observations for the Current USA Orbit Marine conclude that it can certainly fit medium-shallow reef tanks.

 It can be successfully employed to grow less-demanding coral in the 16 to 21 ” tank height range.

 Its power doesn’t really go beyond that, however.

 For more info on where this LED best fits, I suggest that you read my recommendations guide below.

-For a quick summary, I can say that in certain setups you will be able to grow SPS.
+For a quick summary, I can say that in certain shallower setups with 12” to 16” of depth you will be able to grow SPS corals.

 Anyway, another thing that this light stands out with are the multiple weather modes.

 You can choose from passing clouds, lightning storm, bright clean sky, and whatnot.